crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Go to the wheel in the menu , select repositories
 Select maven-releases
 go to Hosted
-Set Allow redeploy  # allow the same version to be redeployed , not set on production environment !!!
+Set Allow redeploy  # allow the same version to be redeployed , should not being set on production environment !!!
 Press Save

 ## Create your Job